grimmlab/easyPheno/docs/source/install.rst

 The whole framework was developed and tested using `Ubuntu 20.04 <https://releases.ubuntu.com/20.04/>`_.
 Consequently, the subsequent guide is mainly written with regard to `Ubuntu 20.04 <https://releases.ubuntu.com/20.04/>`_.
 The framework should work with Windows and Mac as well, but we do not officially provide support for these platforms.
+If you do not work on Ubuntu, we highly recommend the :ref:`Docker Workflow`

 Besides the written guides, we also provide some tutorial videos which are embedded below.